Optimizing Your WooCommerce Online Store Loading Time: 5 Innovative Ways

 add_filter( 'autoptimize_filter_css_defer_inline', '__return_true' );

-6. Use browser caching
+5. Using browser caching

 Add the following code to the .htaccess file on your server to enable browser caching:

-ExpiresActive On ExpiresByType image/jpg "access 1 year" ExpiresByType image/jpeg "access 1 year" ExpiresByType image/gif "access 1 year" ExpiresByType image/png "access 1 year" ExpiresByType text/css "access 1 month" ExpiresByType application/ javascript "access 1 month" ExpiresByType application/x-javascript "access 1 month" ExpiresByType text/javascript "access 1 month"
+ExpiresActive On ExpiresByType image/jpg "access 1 year" ExpiresByType image/jpeg "access 1 year" ExpiresByType image/gif "access 1 year" ExpiresByType image/png "access 1 year" ExpiresByType text/css "access 1 month" ExpiresByType application/javascript "access 1 month" ExpiresByType application/x-javascript "access 1 month" ExpiresByType text/javascript "access 1 month"